Nisha318/sonarqube-sast-lab/README.md

 - Established a baseline without modifying application code

 **Evidence:**
-`evidence/sast/`
+SAST findings are summarized in `SECURITY_SUMMARY.md`.
+Raw scan metadata is generated during CI execution and preserved as pipeline artifacts.

 ---

 ### Dynamic Analysis (DAST)
-- Deployed the application locally
+- Deployed the application in a containerized environment
 - Performed a baseline, unauthenticated ZAP scan against the running service
 - Identified runtime configuration and response-level weaknesses

 **Evidence:**
-`evidence/dast/`
+DAST reports are generated during CI execution and preserved as GitHub Actions artifacts.

 ---